scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - AS numbers of the Authoritative ASes, see [](#auth);
 - The list of control plane root certificates.

-Each representative of a Voting AS must also create the following before the ceremony:
+Each representative of a Voter must also create the following before the ceremony:

 - A sensitive voting private key and a self-signed certificate containing the corresponding public key.
 - A regular voting private key and a self-signed certificate containing the corresponding public key.

 In addition, each Certificate Authority must create a control plane root private key and a self-signed certificate containing the corresponding public key.
 A representative of the Certificate Authority need not be present at the ceremony as they do not need to sign the TRC, but they must provide their root certificate to be shared at the ceremony.
 The validity period of the certificates generated in advance must cover the full TRC validity period.

-The Ceremony Administrator and Voting ASes must each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing a hash of the files (e.g., SHA-512 or any equivalent or better algorithm).
-For Voting ASes, the machine requires access to their own sensitive and regular voting private keys.
+The Ceremony Administrator and Voters must each bring to the Signing Ceremony a secure machine capable of signing and verifying TRCs and computing a hash of the files (e.g., SHA-512 or any equivalent or better algorithm).
+For Voters, the machine requires access to their own sensitive and regular voting private keys.

 The Ceremony Administrator must provide or be provided with a device to exchange data between the ceremony participants, and the Signing Ceremony must include a procedure to verify that all devices are secure.

 ## Ceremony Phases {#ceremonyprocess}

-The number of Voting ASes present at the Signing Ceremony must be equal to or larger than the specified voting quorum.
+The number of Voters present at the Signing Ceremony must be equal to or larger than the specified voting quorum.

 The signing process has four phases of data sharing, led by the Ceremony Administrator who provides instructions to the other participants:

 ### Certificate Exchange {#phase1}

 All certificates that are part of the TRC must be shared with the Ceremony Administrator.
-For the Voting ASes, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the control plane root certificates.
+For the Voters, these are the sensitive and the regular voting certificates, and for the Certificate Authority these are the control plane root certificates.

 Each representative copies the requested certificates from their machine onto a data exchange device provided by the Ceremony Administrator that is passed between all representatives, before being returned to the Ceremony Administrator.
 Representatives must not copy the corresponding private keys onto the data exchange device as this invalidates the security of the ceremony.

 The Ceremony Administrator then checks that the validity period of each provided certificate covers the previously agreed upon TRC validity, that the signature algorithms are correct, and that the certificate type is valid (root, sensitive voting or regular voting certificate).
 If these parameters are correct, the Ceremony Administrator computes the hash value for each certificate, aggregates and bundles all the provided certificates, and finally calculates the hash value for the entire bundle.
 SHA-512 is typically used as hashing algorithm, although any equivalent or better algorithm may be used.
 All hash values must be displayed to the participants.

-The Ceremony Administrator must then share the bundle with the representatives of the Voting ASes who must validate on their machine that the hash value of their certificates and that of the bundled certificates is the same as displayed by the Ceremony Administrator.
+The Ceremony Administrator must then share the bundle with the representatives of the Voters who must validate on their machine that the hash value of their certificates and that of the bundled certificates is the same as displayed by the Ceremony Administrator.

 This phase concludes when every representative has confirmed the hashes are correct.
 If there is any mismatch then this phase must be repeated.